Study Abroad: Frequently Asked Questions

 I’m still not sure and have more questions.
 What should I do?

-Students, parents, and guardians are encouraged to contact the program director (Dr. Wells) with any additional questions or concerns.
-He may be reached by email at email@example.com.
+Students, parents, and guardians are encouraged to contact Professor Luo with any additional questions or concerns.
+She can be reached at email@example.com.